A Legendary Landmark

 The current chapter of Crazy Horse history began to be written in 2012.
 Serendipitous timing crystallized the opportunity for Terra Saxton to take ownership and lead a comprehensive renovation.
 The folding iron doors out front are the sole relics to the building’s origins.
 However, the spirit of the space transmits a palpable reverence of all that came before.
 Complementing the vintage western charm are captivating touches like imported Turkish light fixtures and modern art.
 The Crazy Horse staff is akin to a big family which inspires the saloon’s fun-loving vibe and all-inclusive attitude.

+In August of 2019, Saxton sold the saloon to longtime bartender Kate Anderson.
+It has been a seamless transition as Anderson’s passion for the business runs as deep as anyone.
 The Crazy Horse is more than a bar, restaurant or live music venue.
 It’s the embodiment of a living, breathing legend, where the colorful essence of the past and fun-filled spontaneity of the present exist in harmony.